Ever wanted to ask those big questions about life, meaning, purpose and faith?

 If you want to know how others who have done Alpha at St John’s got on, you can see a video we made here.

-If you’d like to try Alpha, our next Alphas are:
+If you’d like to try Alpha, our next Alpha is:

-Both courses last about 10 weeks (last date is 3rd April), with a break for school half term in February.
-There’s also an away day for both Alphas on Saturday 16th March.
+The course lasts about 10 weeks (last date is 4th December), with a break for school half term.
+There’s also an away day.

 How do I sign up?